I'm using my Brother machine in a Windows XP/ Windows Vista networked TCP/IP environment. I was able to print, but suddenly I cannot print. Why?

 You will see a list of the available communication ports

 on your PC (forexample: LPT1:, LPT2:, COM1:, etc..

 Scroll down the list and you will see your current network port of your printer model.
 Click the Configure Port... and check what IP address is in the Printer Name or IP address area.

 To click the Configure Port..., you need to log on with administrator rights.

-If your IP address is the same, it's possible there are some machines which have the same IP address on your network environment.
+If your IP address is same, it's possible there are some machines which have a same IP address on your network environment.
 Please consult a system administrator.

 If your IP address is different, follow the instructions below:

 Choose the Standard TCP/IP Port option and click New Port.

 The Welcome to the Add Standard TCP/IP Printer Wizard appears.

 - Click Next.